missionwired/secret-scanner-action/README.md

 - **Authentication**: JWT tokens, Basic Auth credentials, Private keys
 - **And many more...**

-## Disabled Plugins
+## Disabled Plugins (Noise Reduction)

-To reduce false positives, these plugins are disabled by default:
+To reduce false positives we disable very noisy detectors:
-- `ArtifactoryDetector`
-- `Base64HighEntropyString`
-- `HexHighEntropyString`
-- `KeywordDetector`
+`ArtifactoryDetector`, `Base64HighEntropyString`, `HexHighEntropyString`, `KeywordDetector`.
+You can re‑enable any by removing its `--disable-plugin` line in the composite action.

 ## Permissions Required